FeaturesWritten by Music Feeds on September 1, 2017

 The Music Feeds team is ready to wax lyrical about tunes we’re digging and show how ~cool~ we are when dropping that new music knowledge.
-Here we’ve wrangled together the fresh new songs that made an impact on us, for the ultimate new music playlist.
+Here we’ve wrangled together the fresh new songs that made an impact on us these past few weeks, for the ultimate new music playlist.
 It’s Music Feeds Faves!

 Este sitio web utiliza cookies para que usted tenga la mejor experiencia de usuario.
 Si continúa navegando está dando su consentimiento para la aceptación de las mencionadas cookies y la aceptación de nuestra política de cookies, pinche el enlace para mayor información.plugin cookies